dacarlin/bagel-protocol/production.md

 For this procedure, typical yields are 1.0 ± 0.4 mg/mL for the wild type protein.

-Before beginning, make sure you have the following:
+Before beginning, make sure you have the following ready and standing by:

-+ thermocyler or dry bath
++ dry bath set to 42 C
-+ 37 C standing and 37 C and 18 C shaking incubators
++ 37 C standing, 37 C shaking, and 18 C shaking incubators
-+ centrifuge for 50 mL Falcon tubes and 2 mL tubes
++ centrifuges for 50 mL Falcon tubes (up to 4,700 RPM) and 2 mL tubes (up to 14,700 RPM)

 ## Day 0: Automated Kunkel mutagenesis